 Fresh dates can be wrinkled, but they shouldn't feel hard.
 Look for fresh dates that are plump and have a slight glossiness to their skin.
 Avoid dates that have crystallized sugar on their skins (a little whiteness is okay, but not actual crystals), since that means they are not quite as fresh as you might like.

 Dried dates are sold year-round in boxes or packages and often found in the baking aisle.

 Dates will last up to one month when stored in an airtight container at room temperature.
 However, their taste will diminish over time, so for optimal flavor, it is best to eat the dates within a week.
 For longer storage, or to maintain their freshness, store the dates in the refrigerator packed in a glass or plastic container or zip-top bag.
 If you have a large quantity or would like to keep the dates for an extended period of time, freezing is the way to go.
 Portion them out into small containers before freezing—they will thaw beautifully and retain their sweetness.

 As they sit, the dates will continue to dry out and their sugars will slowly come to the surface, creating white spots that are sugar, not mold.
 If they do not smell good or show signs of decay, the dates have expired.

 Nutrition and Benefits

-Dates are also high in fiber (1/4 cup of dates provides 12 percent of the daily requirement), which aids in relieving constipation and managing weight as it makes you feel fuller longer.
+Dates are also high in fiber (1/4 cup of dates provides over ten percent of the daily requirement), which aids in relieving constipation and managing weight as it makes you feel fuller longer.
 Dates are also an excellent replacement or addition in baked goods to cut down on refined sugars.